Captain Henry A. R. May of the Artists’ Rifles

 Colonel May died, aged 66, on 10 April 1930 at 18 Eastern Road, Fortis Green, Middlesex.
 He left an estate valued at £27,246.

 Photographed by Herbert Rose Barraud of 263 Oxford Street, London.

 The portrait has been inscribed and signed in ink by the sitter recto across the lower margin.
 The inscription reads: ‘Yours truly / H.A.R.
 May / Capt.
 Artists R.V.’

 From an album presented to Thomas Dolling Bolton by Colonel Edis and the officers of the 20th Middlesex Artists’ Rifle Volunteers ‘in gratitude for his hospitality at Easter 1895.’
 Thomas Bolton was for many years the Member of Parliament (Liberal) for North East Derbyshire.

-Condition: the print presents a few small imperfections in the area of the background but is otherwise in excellent condition, as is the mount.
+Condition: the print presents a few small, faint imperfections in the area of the background but is otherwise in excellent condition, as is the mount.

 Dimensions: the dimensions of a standard cabinet card are approximately 6.5” by 4.3” (16.5 cm by 10.8 cm).